 Aquifer Test: A test to determine hydraulic properties of an aquifer.

-Aquitard: Geological formation that may contain groundwater but is not capable of transmitting significant quantities of it under normal hydraulic gradients.
+Aquitard: The geological formation that may contain groundwater but is not capable of transmitting significant quantities of it under normal hydraulic gradients.
 May function as confining bed.

 Architectural Coatings: Coverings such as paint and roof tar that are used on exteriors of buildings.